-The word ‘dominant’ has become a dirty word in the dog training world.
+The word ‘dominance’ has become a dirty word in the dog training world.
 It’s become emotionally charged and we usually can’t use it without stirring up a hornet’s nest.
 Even at university we were advised to talk in terms of socially competitive rather than dominant.
 The problem is that the word ‘dominant’ has been used … Continue reading It’s a dirty word but someone’s got to say it: DOMINANCE

 Enrichment is becoming commonplace, but why might some dogs appear disinterested?
 It could be that the dog isn’t sufficiently motivated to work at getting the food.
 Perhaps he gets plenty of similar food for free (in a bowl) and can easily do without whatever extra is in the enrichment toy.
 Or perhaps the food … Continue reading Why dogs might not be interested in enrichment feeding